mcmah309/rust_core/README.md

 Implementation of Rust's core library in a Dart friendly way.

-Rust_Core allows for idiomatic programming in dart with predictable control flow.
+rust_core allows for idiomatic programming in dart with predictable control flow.
 We carefully adapt Rust's functionalities to Dart's paradigms, ensuring a smooth, language-compatible integration.
 E.g. `Option` and Nullable types are equally supported throughout.
 If a method or extension exists for `Option<T>` it exists for `T?`.
-Thus, Rust_Core seamlessly integrates the essence of Rust's core library into Dart.
+Thus, rust_core seamlessly integrates the essence of Rust's core library into Dart.

 ## Highlights